 “Brody and Sons Construction is your best account, huh?” she challenged around a laugh.

 “Okay,” Jason Parker conceded affably.
 “My favorite account.
-I had a lunch meeting down the block.”
-He took in the office asking, “Is Jack around?”
+I had a meeting down the block.”
+He took in the open-air office asking, “Is Jack around?”

 “Jack is never around on paydays or Friday afternoons.
 Today is both.”

 Jason’s chiseled jaw relaxed, allowing his loose male grin to advertise his movie star white teeth.
 “That’s right.
 I’ve heard how your Irish temper comes out when you do the books.”

 “Small business ownership is a perpetual roller coaster.
 Business is strong but supply chain remains a challenge.
 It’s a domino effect.”